 He couldn’t believe he had stayed away from the comfort of Christie’s touch this long.
 Barakah had told him he was being stupid to not reunite with her.
 She said this long before she returned home to Egypt.
 Her scent, the feel of her chubby body against his, the taste of her kisses, her robust laughter, the long conversations they always had, she took everything with her.
 There was little nostalgia whenever he thought about her – just faint memories of the time they had spent together.
 Some days, he didn’t remember her at all.
 And she had predicted that this would happen; she had told him he was too in love with Christie to let another woman in.
 He had been in denial, but somehow she knew that the only time he got aroused was when he was thinking about Christie.
 Their sex arrangement came to a slow end when she started having difficulty stimulating him as easily as she used to.
 It had upset him more than it did her.

 “I don’t know how this marriage thing works.
 It never worked out for me.
 But I think you should try, handsome.”

-This had been whispered into his ear as they both lay on a bed covered with clothes after one last futile effort to get him aroused.
+Barakah whispered this into his ear as they both lay on a bed covered with clothes after one last futile effort to get him aroused.
 Her flight was for the next morning and in her lazy manner, she had put off packing her bags until the last minute.